rschristopher/rschristopher.github.io/src/bitcoin-as-money/store-of-value.md

  *unit of account*,
  quite the contrary.
-As powerful of a *store of value* as Bitcoin might be, it is at its strongest as a
+As powerful of a *store of value* as Bitcoin might be, it is fundamentally a
  [unit of account](unit-of-account.md).

 Digital scarcity in a trustless and